egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/index.md

 ## Project Introduction
-Our project is a hands-free lighting system that is powered by four interconnected PCBs designed for smart and automated light control.
+Our project is a hands-free lighting system that is powered by three interconnected PCBs designed for smart and automated light control.
 The overall  system includes a sound detection board and a brightness detection board, each responsible for sensing environmental triggers such as claps or when it's night time.
 When either sensor detects activity, it sends a signal to a central control board, which processes the inputs and determines whether to activate or deactivate the lighting.
-The light board then receives the control signal and turns the light on or off accordingly, providing an efficient, user-friendly, and contactless lighting solution ideal for homes, offices, or other spaces.
+The light board then receives the control signal and turns the light on or off accordingly, and also spins continously on a motor, which stops when a signal is received from the brightness or sound detection boards.
+This provides an efficient, user-friendly, and contactless lighting solution ideal for homes, offices, or other spaces.

 ## Team Members Datasheet links